AkashSkySingh/InFINiWars/README.md

 There are many directions this **Space Invaders** replica could eventually go.
 Some anticipated updates are:

+- [ ] Have sounds accompanying actions and visuals
+- [ ] A progress/level modal allowing the user move amp  up the difficulty/progress
 - [ ] Get realtime feedback for scores and wave clears
 - [ ] Increasing movement and fire-back rate from "Invaders"
 - [ ] Add options for different modes and player-limitations